jenkinsci/pipeline-aws-plugin/README.md

 You can specify an optional list of parameters.
 You can also specify a list of `keepParams` of parameters which will use the previous value on stack updates.

+Using `timeoutInMinutes` you can specify the amount of time that can pass before the stack status becomes CREATE_FAILED and the stack gets rolled back.
+Due to limitations in the AWS API, this only applies to stack creation.

 If you have many parameters you can specify a `paramsFile` containing the parameters.
 The format is either a standard JSON file like with the cli or a YAML file for the [cfn-params](https://www.npmjs.com/package/cfn-params) command line utility.